-Can An Alexandria Parent Relocate With Their Child?
+Can An Springfield Parent Relocate With Their Child?

 If you live here in Fairfax County or northern Virginia, you know that people come and go from our area with greater frequency than almost anywhere else.
 When one of those people is a divorced parent who wants to take his or her child along, the situation can quickly become contentious.